leptos-rs/leptos/docs/book/src/router/16_routes.md

 Routing behavior is provided by the [`<Router/>`](https://docs.rs/leptos_router/latest/leptos_router/fn.Router.html) component.
 This should usually be somewhere near the root of your application, the rest of the app.

 > You shouldn’t try to use multiple `<Router/>`s in your app.
-Remember that the router drives global state: if you have multiple routers, which ones decides what to do when the URL changes?
+Remember that the router drives global state: if you have multiple routers, which one decides what to do when the URL changes?

 Let’s start with a simple `<App/>` component using the router: